vorakl/vorakl.github.io/src/content/articles/cs-vs-it.rst

 Unlike CS, IT is a study of **using computers** to design, build, and operate *Information Systems* which are used for storing and processing information (data).
-ICT extends by applying telecommunications for receiving and transmitting data.
+ICT extends it by applying telecommunications for receiving and transmitting data.
 It is crucial to notice, that IT apply *existing technologies* (e.g. hardware, operating systems, systems software, middleware applications, databases, networks) for creating Information Systems.
-Hence, IT professionals are users of technologies and utilize existing solutions (hardware and software) to create larger systems for solving specific business problems.
+Hence, IT professionals are users of technologies and utilize existing solutions (hardware and software) to create larger systems for solving a specific business need.

 |